FRC-1721/1721-RapidReact/docs/subsystems/shooter.rst

 While yoke shooters have been done in the past, ours is a bit different.

-Ours is different because instead of the typical one ball system is instead can hold and fire two balls
+Our yoke is different from previous yoke due to the, two ball compacity.

-This works because we have a holding area for the yoke.
+This is possible because we have a yoke and a hand to hold another ball.

+For and indepth explanation see :ref:`Prototyping`.

 Prototyping
 ===========